 The only way we can do that is by living out our passions and constantly challenge ourselves to take our lives to the next level.

 If you are one of those people who has been feeling stuck in your life lately, ask yourself what is one (or two) things that you would REALLY like to try that is daring and makes you feel a little scared- in a good way?

 Are you ready to turn that hobby into a dream career you’ve always wanted?
 Do you want to sign up for a challenging dance class?
 Or maybe let someone know how you truly feel about them?

 Define a daring action step your can take, then strap your boots on and get ready to take a leap of faith.

-Remind yourself that you have nothing to lose and everything to gain because every experience is will help you feel more ALIVE and help you evolve into an evolved spirit.
+Remind yourself that you have nothing to lose and everything to gain because every experience will broaden your perspective and evolve your spirit.